Sightseeing

 10. Dolmabahçe Palace

-Dolmabahçe Palace is one of the largest palaces in Istanbul.
-Spread over an area of 250,000 square meters, Dolmabahçe was built for important meetings during the Ottoman period.
-Besides, some points are very close to the seashore.
-Dolmabahçe Palace witnessed important moments in the history of the republic.
-It hasn’t changed much since the old times, so you can still see its original decorations, carpets, and furniture in 2022.
+It hasn’t changed much since the old times, so you can still see its original decorations, carpets, and furniture in 2024.
 The world’s largest Bohemian crystal chandelier sparkles with 750 lamps, is placed in this glamorous palace which was a gift from Queen Victoria.

 More Information